Big investor group urges action, not words, to meet climate goals

 By Tommy Wilkes

-LONDON, June 8 (Reuters) - The world's biggest investor coalition trying to curb corporate emissions said on Thursday that its members must get companies to cut emissions rather than just talking about it, as it outlined its plans to make investors more accountable.
+LONDON, June 8 (Reuters) - The world's biggest investor coalition trying to curb corporate emissions said on Thursday that its members must get companies to cut their emissions rather than just talk about it, as it outlined plans to make these investors more accountable.

 The group launched in 2017 to help persuade the biggest polluters to align with the goals of the Paris accord.
 That agreement aims to keep global temperature rises to 1.5 degrees Celsius to avoid the worst effects of climate change.